 Notifying the User

-New in Jelly Bean
+New in Android 5.0

-Anatomy of a notification
+Anatomy of a Notification

 At a minimum, all notifications consist of a base layout, including:

-- a notification title and message
+- A notification title and additional text.

 Avoid actions that are: